 Quasars are the brightest objects in our Universe and are formed when matter spirals into supermassive black holes.
 They contain rotating disks as big as our solar system and hotter than the Sun.
-Professor Patrick Hall discusses these fascinating objects and how they tap the strong gravity of black holes.
+Professor Patrick Hall (Faculty of Science) discusses these fascinating objects and how they tap the strong gravity of black holes.

 How to Get to Mars

 October 12, 2017 at 6:30-7:30 pm, Lillian H. Smith Branch

 For decades, NASA has been sending orbiters, landers and rovers to Mars and other planets within our solar system for research and exploration.
 In pushing the frontier, each of these robotic probes gives us a window onto strange new worlds beyond our imagination while providing a taste of what it is like to be an explorer from the comfort of our living rooms.
 Professor John Moores (Lassonde School of Engineering) provides an overview of our past, present and future planetary exploration missions.